gussvas/gussvas/README.md

 ### 👨🏼‍💻 Me
 ---
-- 🌱 I’m currently a junior year computer science student 🤣
+- 🌱 I’m currently a junior year computer science student
 - 👯 I’m looking to get an internship for summer 2021
 - 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I do Yoga everyday and used to give classes
+- ⚡ Fun fact: I do Yoga everyday and love Fashion

 ### 📫 You can find me on
 ---